What is bounding box annotation?

 What is IoU in bounding box annotation?

-IoU (Intersection over Union) measures annotation quality by calculating the ratio of the overlapping area between the annotated box and the true object to their combined area.
-A perfect annotation = IoU 1.0.
-An IoU of 0.50 is the COCO minimum; enterprise production targets IoU ≥ 0.75.
+IoU (Intersection over Union) is the primary annotation quality metric for bounding box work.
+It measures quality by calculating the ratio of the overlapping area between the annotated box and the true object boundary to their combined area.
+A perfect annotation = IoU bounding box score of 1.0.
+An IoU threshold of 0.50 is the COCO minimum; enterprise production targets IoU ≥ 0.75.
 For safety-critical AI (autonomous driving, medical imaging), IoU ≥ 0.90 is the standard.

 IoU is calculated as: Area of Intersection ÷ Area of Union.
-The resulting score from 0 to 1 is the most operationally meaningful single number for evaluating bounding box quality — because it directly predicts how well the model will generalize to real-world detection tasks.
+The resulting score from 0 to 1 is the most operationally meaningful single number among all annotation quality metrics — because it directly predicts object detection accuracy and how well the model will generalize to real-world detection tasks.
+Models trained on high-IoU data consistently achieve superior precision and recall, and higher mean average precision (mAP) scores across benchmark datasets.

 Section Key Takeaways